After holding out for months, Hilton Fire Department Carnival is on

 And most recently – no more restrictions at all for “amusement and family entertainment.”

-Nichols says he’s just waiting on the county to confirm it in writing, after Governor Cuomo announced it today.
+Nichols says he’s just waiting on the county to confirm it in writing, after Gov. Cuomo announced it on Tuesday.
 They already had county-approved plan involving a capacity limit and head count check.
 But now, that’s set to lift too.

 In the end, Hilton turned out to be the only district in Monroe County going through with carnival plans.
 Nichols says the reason they kept faith shows how important the event is for the entire community, not just fundraising.